gedePakusadewa/6_computer_store_FE/PROGRESS.md

 - add update/delete button
   - add update and delete button in profile
 - add notification profile has been updated
+- add button "Delete all data by user demo" in profile

 bug
 - BE